-Same-sex Marriage in Germany
+Same-sex Unions in Germany

 In 2001 the German Parliament passed legislation recognising same-sex unions.
-It is known as the Life Partnership Act (Eingetragene Lebenspartnerschaft) and granted same sex couples a number of rights enjoyed by married heterosexual couples, in particular:
+It is known as the Life Partnership Act (Eingetragene Lebenspartnerschaft) and granted same-sex couples a number of rights enjoyed by married heterosexual couples, in particular:

 - They may take each other's names